ietf-wg-nfsv4/security/draft-dnoveck-nfsv4-security.md

 it makes the following attacks quite easy to execute:

-* The absence of authentication of the server to the client allow server impersonation in which an imposter server can obtain data to be written by the user and supply corrupted data to read requests.
+* The absence of authentication of the server to the client allow server impersonation in which an impostor server can obtain data to be written by the user and supply corrupted data to read requests.

-* The absence of authentication of the client user to the server allow client impersonation in which an imposter client can issue requests and have them executed as a user designated by imposter client, vitiating the server's authorization policy.
+* The absence of authentication of the client user to the server allow client impersonation in which an impostor client can issue requests and have them executed as a user designated by impostor client, vitiating the server's authorization policy.

   With no authentication of the client peer, common approaches, such as using the source IP address can be easily defeated,